-Despite being set after the events of the last game, this is a good entry point to the series, with references to the previous titles but no extensive knowledge of them is required.
+Despite being set after the events of the last game, this is a good entry point to the series with references to the previous titles but not extensive knowledge of them required.

 The story was slow but filled with suspense so it was generally enjoyable.
-Also, I specifically enjoyed the game’s plot twist at the end and the fact there’s a choice of two alternate endings.
+Also I liked the twist at the end and the fact there’s a choice of two alternate endings.

 And the lesser enemies trying to kill you, did so the same way all the time and were slow and easy to beat, meaning after a few encounters with them, they became quite dull.

-There are helpful hints in the game too.
-For example, the options to highlight nearby objects which I took full advantage of, a mysterious voice calling you on phones (telling you where to go to progress the story), and the saving system which is great since it allows you to save your progress as much as you want.
+There’s helpful hints in the game too.
+The options to highlight nearby objects which I took full advantage of, a mysterious voice calling you on phones, telling you where to go to progress the story, and the saving system which is great since it allows you save your progress as much as you want.

-There’s also great replay value in this because there’s VHS tapes you can find that shows you the origins of the characters and you are able to avoid some enemy encounters so each experience of the game can be different and the fact that when you complete the story, you unlock the asylum/ madhouse difficulty level where saving is really limited.
+There’s also great replay value in this because there’s VHS tapes you can find that to discover the origins of the characters, you are able to avoid some enemy encounters so each experience of the game can be different and the fact that when you complete the story, you unlock the asylum/ madhouse difficulty where saving is really limited.

-The level of detail is great, from the intricate paintings on the walls and the beautiful locks of a door, resembling animals, to the horrors like maggots in littered pots and the gruesome monsters and the mad smile of your wife as she tries to kill you.
+The level of detail is great, from the intricate paintings on the walls and the beautiful lock of a door, resembling animals, to the horrors like maggots in littered pots, the gruesome monsters and the mad smile of your wife as she tries to kill you.